Dutch minister admits smoking ban is a partial failure.

 Tourists heading to Holland to use cannabis in the country's notorious

-after a law banning it was ditched.
-The government planned to issue 'weed
+a law banning it was ditched.
+The government planned to issue 'weed passes'

-January 1 2013 only Dutch residents could buy cannabis.
-This was labeled
+1 2013 only Dutch residents could buy cannabis.
+This was labeled 'tourism

-because an estimated one million holiday-makers a year, including Britons,
+an estimated one million holiday-makers a year, including Britons, go to

-buy and smoke drugs.
-MPs have now ruled that each city is free to decide
+smoke drugs.
+MPs have now ruled that each city is free to decide its own

 the law in his city would